 Writing was and is germane to all that I do, and therefore, critical thinking is what I do to write and to write well for myself and for others.
 Needless to say, the work that I engaged in early in my professional career has a special place in my heart and it has informed my attention to detail and to the art of storytelling.
 On the other hand, I didn’t truly embrace the fact that I was much of a writer until 2003, when someone else recognized it and told the public, on a local radio show, that “Annalise is an excellent writer.”
 At the time, that someone was my boss and soon to be good friend, Benjamin Swan.
 Today, Ben Swan is a retired Massachusetts lawmaker.
 We are still good friends to this day.
 At the time that he made that statement about me, I was sitting in as the co-host of The Black Love Experience, which still airs to this day on WTCC-FM in Springfield, Massachusetts.
 It startled me to hear it, but, indeed it struck me that writing has been central to every job that I have ever had.

 If you do not know this about me already, I am also a former United Methodist clergywoman.
 My journey as a local church minister/administrator officially started in 1996, when I became a candidate for ordained ministry in Illinois.
 As a pastor, I learned how to write and tell stories that were meaningful to the people who gathered every week at church for worship and for community-based activities and programs.
 In all, I served about six local congregations in the official role of a pastor for about seven years.
 A pastor is the senior or executive administrator for each congregation she serves.
-Before that, I worked in various health-related professions.
+Before that, I worked in public administration and health-related professions.